AuScope/geomodel-2-3dweb/README.md

 ### Converting GOCAD models for use in geomodelportal website

-[batch_proc.py](scripts/batch_proc.py) script is a simple batch script used to convert the GOCAD models for the website.
+[batch_proc.py](scripts/batch_proc.py) is a simple batch script used to convert the GOCAD models for the website.

 ### Building a borehole database

-[makeBorehole.py](lib/makeBoreholes.py) script to create a database of NVCL borehole objects to display within the model.
+[makeBoreholes.py](lib/makeBoreholes.py) is a script to create a database of NVCL borehole objects to display within the model.

 ### TravisCI Status